charlottekyng/usb-modules-v2/README.md

 Here are the most basic ones and these should almost always be specified.
 ```
+# the HPC environment: scicore, ubelix or humanitas
+HPC=humanitas

 # example values:  b37, hg19_ionref, hg38 etc. Values permitted will have a `usb-modules-v2/genome_inc/$<REF>` directory
 REF = hg38